-Permanent plans like whole life and universal life insurances seem to cost more on monthly or annual contributions but cash values and dividends make up for these.
-It’s like saving money inside your policy, much like you would save in your bank… the only difference is that you have the death benefit protecting your family in the unlikely event that you or your spouse should pass-away unexpectedly.
+Permanent plans like whole life and universal life insurance seem to cost more on monthly or annual contributions but cash values and dividends make up for these.
+It’s like saving money inside your policy, much like you would save in your bank… the only difference is that you have the death benefit protecting your family in the unlikely event that you or your spouse should pass away unexpectedly.

 As your Winnipeg life insurance advisor, I would recommend having both.

 Whole life or universal life gives you long term protection.

 Term life insurance, on the other hand, protects your loved ones from your non-permanent obligations like mortgage, loss-of-income, etc.

 Structured whole life insurance with a term life rider helps you afford a higher life insurance protection that helps you build cash values at the same time.